 Incoming calls: These phones do not accept incoming calls between 10 p.m. and 8 a.m.

 How to make a call: Dial '9' for an outside line and ‘0’ for the hospital operator.
-For long-distance calls, dial 1 + 0 + area code and the number to make a collect call or use a phone card, which are sold in the gift shop.
+For long-distance calls, dial 1 + 0 + area code and the number to make a collect call or use a phone card.
 For 800 numbers, dial 9 + 1 + plus the number.

 During the admission, transfer and discharge process, we will list belongings brought with you.
 We ask that you keep valuables at home, but we do have a safe you can use.
 Items like dentures, glasses and hearing aids should be kept visible and within easy reach.